brainiak/brainiak/bin/README.md

 - Modify ```setup.py``` to handle conditional MPI install
 - Upload wheels to S3
 - Upload wheels to PyPI (uncomment)
+- Always upload to S3, only upload to PyPI on tag (uncomment)
 - Deploy only on master (uncomment in ```.travis.yml```)
 - Only run on master branch (uncomment)
 - Only deploy on tag (uncomment)